 Look for a tattoo artist that will offer you a flat rate and not add costs with every hour of the session.

-Try to get all of the tattoos at once; if you can handle the pain of course.
+Try to get all the tattoos at once if you can handle the pain of course.
 Getting tattoos in a bulk might save you money since tattoo shops tend to offer discounts in such cases.